 If you are recording on your smartphone, using the camera app (without it being used as a webcam); then you are not reliant on the network connection.
 To clarify, you will only need a connection later when you are uploading to your computer.

 This is important for either video or audio resources.
-The eLearning team already have a page related to this topic.
+The eLearning team already has a page related to this topic: Video Basics.

 For video resources, recording somewhere with minimal distractions in the background is recommended.
 This ensures more focus on the content you are making.

 It is best to record your audio in a quiet space when outdoor noise is minimal.
 This could be during the morning or the night; depending on where you are.

 It is recommended that you try to record in a smaller space with sound-absorbing materials.
 These materials include: curtains, pillows, quilts and mattresses.
 While these spaces with these materials are likely bedrooms, you could move some of these materials to a different space to create another area for recording.

 If you are working with a computer/laptop with no inbuilt webcam, using your smartphone could be a solution for you.
 It is also useful if you feel the resolution from your webcam isn’t as good as you would like it to be.
 See below a video explaining how to enable a phone as a webcam by installing the Iriun app.
 The video demonstrates the full installation process.

 Sharing your device screen